eduNEXT/eox-tagging/docs/how_to/api.rst

 Validations
 -----------

-Before doing the validations mentioned in :ref:`model:Validations`, it is checked that target_type exists, if not then the creation process is interrupted and an error will be raised.
+During the creation process starts, it's checked that ``target_type`` exists, if not then the creation process is interrupted and an error will be raised.
 This results in returning an object describing the error ocurred.
 After checking if the target_type exists, the model validations will be performed and if an error occurs the error message will be returned in a response instead of valid data.

 Examples